-Shops like “Skunkworks”, a franchise which has a store in Canterbury, evade the law by selling their wares as “bath salts” or “herbal remedies”, with the token “not fit for human consumption” labelled on the front, so that they cannot be prosecuted under food legislation.
+Shops like “Skunkworks”, a franchise which at the time operated a store in Canterbury, evaded the law for years by selling their wares as “bath salts” or “herbal remedies”, with the token “not fit for human consumption” labelled on the front, so that they could not be prosecuted under food legislation.
 Yet this is a cynical gesture, as it is widely known what they are used for.
 These companies have consequently been cautious in their approach to try to maintain their precarious position.
 Sales assistants in the store are under strict orders that they cannot give any advice on the products, lest they fall off of the knife edge of legality that they sit on.

-The Minister for Crime Prevention in the Home Office, Norman Baker MP, has recently described the growing legal highs market as “challenging, complicated, and difficult”.
-The Minister’s comments should come as no surprise when every week new compounds are created to circumvent legislation in countries such as India and China, and then trafficked around the world.
+The then-Minister for Crime Prevention in the Home Office, Norman Baker, described the growing legal highs market as “challenging, complicated, and difficult”.
+The Minister’s comments came as no surprise when every week new compounds are created to circumvent legislation in countries such as India and China, and then trafficked around the world.
 In Jersey for instance, a major hub for drug trafficking into the UK, around 90% of the seizures still involved cannabis, but “new psychoactive substances” seizures, like mephedrone, are on the rise.

 Progress is being made however.
 Julian welcomed the announcement that more than 20 music festivals, including popular festivals such as T in the Park and Bestival, have stopped the sale of legal highs on their premises.
 He also welcomed the then-Home Office Minister Norman Baker’s statement that “all options” are on the table for consideration, and has ruled out licencing of the shops.